bellatrix11176/AI-Code-Integrity-Auditor/README.md

 # AI Code Integrity Auditor

-A local static analysis tool that detects integrity failures in AI-generated Python and JSON files.
+A local static analysis tool that detects integrity failures in AI-generated Python and JSON files, specifically targeting patterns produced by ChatGPT and Claude.

 This is **not a linter**.
 It does not check syntax or style.
 It is a governance layer designed to catch the specific failure patterns that AI code generators produce — code that looks correct but is logically unreliable, incomplete, or fabricated.